Step-by-step instructions, video tutorials, and answers to common questions for every Enhance Finance product.

 ⚠️ Make sure you paste into the Input Statements tab — not the Transactions tab.
 The white area is where your data goes.
 Anything outside it won't be processed.

-Hit the big Process Transactions button on the Input Statements tab.
-The sheet reads your CSV, organizes the data, and sends it to the Transactions tab — cleaned up and ready for sorting.
+Go to ✦ Enhance Finance → 📥 Process Transactions in the menu bar.
+The sheet reads your data, organizes it, and sends it to the Transactions tab — cleaned up and ready for sorting.

-Head to the Transactions tab and click the Sort with AI button.
-Claude AI analyzes every transaction, identifies the real merchant name behind vague bank codes (like "SBUCKS 220930" → Starbucks), and assigns the correct category from 60+ options.
+Pro AI: Go to ✦ Enhance Finance → 🤖 AI Features → 🔮 AI Sorting.
+Claude AI analyzes every transaction, identifies the real merchant name behind vague bank codes (like "SBUCKS 220930" → Starbucks), and assigns the correct category from 70+ options.
 Hundreds of transactions sorted in seconds.

 Your Monthly Dashboard, Annual Dashboard, and Merchant Insights are now fully populated.
 Browse category breakdowns, spending trends, and per-merchant analytics.
 Head to the Budget tab to set income, expense, spending, and savings goals for each month.